justinv416/Agency-Creative/README.md

 ## About This Project

-Creative is website that is a multi-page PSD conversion based on the design files provided.
+Creative is website that is a multi-page agency style PSD conversion.
+For this project I was tasked to convert PSD design files to a fully functional and responsive website.
+This website was built with HTML5, SCSS, Vanilla Javascript, and BEM methodology.
+This project is fully responsive, accessible, and includes: a functional mobile navigation, an image carousel on the main page, and the ability to add comments on the blog page.

 ## Built With
 *   HTML5